t33bu/microservice-examples/README.md

 ## Automatic start-up

 Examples can be started using the provided yaml-file.
+Command syntax is: ```docker-compose -f <filename> up```.
 For example:
 ```
-docker-compose -f .\filename.yaml up
+docker-compose -f .\pushpull_example.yaml up
 ```

 This will (first build and) start the configured containers.
 Then, typing <kbd>Ctrl-C</kbd> several times stops the example running.

 ## Manual start-up